Frequently Asked Questions

 Italian visas are not required for study abroad under 90 days if you are a US national.
 European (EU) and UK citizens also do not require a visa to attend Rome Art Program.
 All other non-US nationals should confirm their own country’s rules and regulation for study abroad in Italy under 90 days.

-An ETIAS (European Travel Information and Authorization System) application may be needed for non-EU visitors a week before traveling to Italy.
+Starting in late 2026, an ETIAS (European Travel Information and Authorization System) application may be needed for non-EU visitors a week before traveling to Italy.

 If you will be participating in our Summer Program, we suggest a convenient time to purchase your plane ticket is approximately 1 month or more before departure.
 Many airlines have accommodations for unexpected travel changes, so we recommend that you review the policies of the airlines that you’re considering to make sure that the one you choose to book with has a policy that works for you.

-RAP enrolls students from various countries and States, so you will not be departing from the same airport nor will you all be arriving at the same time in Rome.
+RAP enrolls students from various countries and states, so you will not be departing from the same airport nor will you all be arriving at the same time in Rome.
 Therefore, students are responsible for their transportation to and from the airport.
 RAP will provide you with information on how to get to Student Housing.
 Pre-arranged transport service may be available for a fee, from the airport to Student Housing.

 Housing & Meals

-Student apartments offer comfortable, fully-furnished living accommodations.
 Student Housing may occupy separate apartments/buildings and although the apartments vary in location, style, and size, all of them provide the essentials.
-For your safety and comfort, each apartment is cleaned regularly.
+For safety and comfort, each apartment is cleaned regularly and all apartments operate a free 24-hour emergency service.

 Our housing is reserved for Rome Art Program participants only.
 For the safety of all students, overnight guests are not allowed in Student Housing.

 Students are responsible for their own meals and can use their apartment’s fully-equipped kitchen.
 Grocery stores and markets are nearby and the apartments are surrounded by affordable restaurants, breakfast bars, and pizza bars.
+Students often look forward to their meal together after class!

 Classes & Materials

 We are an intensive program with weekday classes, Monday-Friday.
 During the week, students attend painting, drawing, and art history classes on site in Rome.
+Art History and Group Critiques take place most Fridays.
+Evenings are generally kept free.
+On the weekends students can choose to relax in Rome, head to one of the local beaches, or travel throughout Italy.

 Many of our students describe their time with RAP as an intensive and supportive ‘bootcamp’ that accelerates the development of their work.
-Faculty and staff serve as mentors to students during their time in Rome.
+RAP faculty serve as mentors to students during their time in Rome and provide student support and guidance throughout the program.
+Students can expect to create a substantial body of work during their session and leave Rome with confidence and a suitcase of ideas for future work.

 A few weeks prior to your departure, we will send a list of recommended art materials.
 You have the option of purchasing these in Rome or in your home country.
 Rome art stores are well-stocked while giving the student the experience of trying different media and brands.
 Student often return home with meaningful supplies that remind them of their Rome experience, when they next pick up their pencil or brush.